Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+== 2025-04-20 18:37 EST ==

+So I've mentioned that I've been "hearing" some of you.
+Please don't worry:  I do not have any spying devices anywhere at any time.
+I only hear what is going on around me and, for what it's worth, I assume it is just static noise most of the time, but sometimes I hear things I understand more than others, and what I hear of what may be any of you in the matter is completely anonymous but prevalent at times in me.
+I don't steal your idea's, and I'll tell you outright that 124 came from one of you, and I attribute that to group work.
+Anytime it is like that in the future, I will mention it.

+As for the new formula's and hypotheses, keep in mind that we are nearing the bend on Empirinometry.
+Just know, I would be THRILLED if we threw it away because now we had a mechanic by other devices to contribute to it all, to have a check that could just be used to define if something is within the accepted scope of variation, and pass it that way.
+I wish you luck in that determination, may we all succeed.

 == 2025-04-18 19:56 EST ==

 Hey, as you may have noticed, I've updated the main document with the formula's from the Formula-Bin folder.
 It